 Increased exposure to more people about your organization and your work

-Please contact the UNO Service Learning Academy before contacting community partners directly.
-The Service Learning Academy is excited to work with you to explore and develop partnerships with the appropriate contact person for each organization.
+The Service Learning Academy is excited to work with you to explore and develop partnerships to help meet community-identified needs and develop service learning courses.

-The Service Learning Academy will provide individual introduction for UNO faculty, P-16 partners and nonprofit/government entity partners as a way to facilitate partnerships.
+The Service Learning Academy will provide individual introduction for UNO faculty, P-16 partners, and community/government entity partners as a way to facilitate partnerships.

-MavSYNC is UNO’s official one-stop shop for students, faculty, and staff to easily find information on all of the involvement opportunities available to the UNO community.
-With information about the 150+ student organizations, 20+ campus departments, and many service opportunities in the Omaha community, MavSYNC is a great tool to use when you’re looking to get connected.
+Presence is UNO’s official one-stop shop for students, faculty, and staff to easily find information on all of the involvement opportunities available to the UNO community.
+With information about the 150+ student organizations, 20+ campus departments, and many service opportunities in the Omaha community, Presence is a great tool to use when you’re looking to get connected.

-MavSYNC is great for organizations.
-Student organizations and departments use MavSYNC to communicate internally among members and share information externally with the UNO community.
+Presence is great for organizations.
+Student organizations and departments use Presence to communicate internally among members and share information externally with the UNO community.